Sigurjon Paulson was born in Winnipeg, Manitoba on 18th May 1892.

 I have not been able to trace the Paulson family on any census returns either in Canada or U.S.A. until 1921.

 Sigurjon’s parents are shown on 1921 census for Canada on Ancestry.co uk.
 They were living at 488 Toronto St. Winnipeg, Manitoba and this is the same address shown on Sigurjon’s Attestation Papers.
-His father Sigfus age 50 and a Teamster by trade, doing Odd Jobs, was born in Iceland as was his mother Sarah who was 60 years of age.
+His father Sigfus age 50 was a ‘Teamster’ by trade, doing Odd Jobs.
+He was born in Iceland as was his wife Sarah who was 60 years of age.
 They emigrated to Canada in 1887 and became citizens in 1890.

-Sigurjon enlisted into the 197th Overseas Battalion of the Canadian Expeditionery Force on 19th February 1916 in Winnipeg.
-He gave his father Sigfus Paulson as Next of Kin, address 488 Toronto St. Winnipeg, Manitoba and was described on his medical form as being 5ft 6ins tall, weight 140lbs, with a fair complexion, blue eyes and light brown hair.
-Trade Teamster, single status, date of birth 18th May 1892
+Sigurjon’s army records tell us that he enlisted into the 197th Overseas Battalion of the Canadian Expeditionary Force on 19th February 1916 in Winnipeg.
+He named his father Sigfus Paulson as his Next of Kin.
+Siurjon’s address was 488 Toronto St. Winnipeg, Manitoba.
+He was described on his medical form as being 5ft 6ins tall, and weighed 140 lbs.
+He had a fair complexion, blue eyes and light brown hair.
+His trade was ‘Teamster’ and he was single His date of birth was the 18th May 1892.

-After basic training in Canada he embarked for England on 26th January 1917 aboard H.M.T.
-Scandinavian embarking at Liverpool on 6th February 1917 when he was posted to Shorncliffe Army Camp to complete training.
+After basic training in Canada, he embarked for England on 26th January 1917 aboard H.M.T.
+Scandinavian disembarking at Liverpool on 6th February 1917 when he was posted to Shorncliffe Army Camp to complete training.

 After hostilities ceased Sigurjon returned to U.K. and was posted to Seaford Army Camp and then to Ripon Army Camp with a recommendation that he should attend the Khaki University in London from 23rd February 1919 to 12th April 1919.
-It appears from Sigurjon’s casualty form that he was transferred to the Khaki University in London from Ripon and it is of interest that on enlistment he gave his trade as Teamster but later, on admittance to hospital, this had changed to Student of Law maybe as a consequence of attendance at the Khaki University.
+It appears from Sigurjon’s casualty form that he was transferred to the Khaki University in London from Ripon and it is of interest that on enlistment he gave his trade as Teamster but later, on admittance to hospital, this had changed to Student of Law.
+(There is more information about the Khaki University below.)